State Taxation

 Federal Insurance Contributions Act Tax (FICA)

-Students whose LionPath Academics section states in their Level/Load data, an Academic Load stated as Enrolled Half-Time or more while working and receiving a payroll payment, are exempt from FICA.
-(The Academic Load is not determined by the Payroll office.)
+- Students whose LionPath Academics section states in their Level/Load data, an Academic Course Load stated as Enrolled Half-Time or more in Graduate Assistant activities and receiving a payroll payment, are exempt from OASDI and Medicare taxes.
+(Academic Course Load is not determined by the payroll office.)

-Please Note: Students must be appropriately registered for classes prior to payroll processing established deadlines, in order to be eligible for the FICA tax exemption benefit.
+Please Note: Students must be appropriately registered for classes prior to payroll processing established deadlines, in order to be eligible for the OASDI and Medicare tax exemption.

 Federal Income Tax (FIT)